wp-cli/handbook/commands/db/import/index.md

 display_global_parameters: true
 ---

-`wp db import` - Import database from a file or from STDIN.
+`wp db import` - Import a MySQL database from a file or from STDIN.

 <small>Quick links: <a href="https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+label%3Acommand%3Adb-import+sort%3Aupdated-desc">Github issues</a></small>